MaryMuriuki/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

  5. Create a script that lists environment variables.
  6. A script that lists all local variables and environment variables, and functions.
  7. Create a script that creates a new local variable.
+ 8. Create a script that creates a new global variable.